How Much Life Insurance Do You Actually Need? (The Calculator Guide)

 Consider the "Stay-at-Home Parent" paradox.
 Many families carry zero insurance on a non-earning spouse, failing to realize that replacing the labor of childcare, household management, and transportation can cost upwards of $178,000 per year according to Salary.com data.
 In practice, insurance is about liquidity.
 It provides the cash necessary to prevent a forced fire sale of assets (like the family home) during a period of grief.
 Statistics from the 2024 LIMRA Insurance Barometer study show that 42% of families would face financial hardship within six months if a primary wage earner passed away, yet over half of those surveyed overestimated the cost of term insurance by 300%.

-The Structural Flaws in Common Insurance Planning
+Flaws in Planning

 The primary failure in the current market is "Set it and Forget it" syndrome.
 Policyholders often buy a 20-year term policy when their first child is born and never revisit the death benefit as their lifestyle creeps upward.
 This leads to massive gaps in coverage when salaries double or new debts are incurred.
 Another critical pain point is the reliance on Group Life Insurance offered through employers.
 While convenient, these policies are usually capped at 1x or 2x salary and, more importantly, are rarely portable.
 If you develop a health condition and then lose your job, you lose your coverage exactly when you become uninsurable on the private market.